alen-mon/Programs-Core-Java-Concepts/README.md

 # Programs-Core-Java-Concepts
-Brushing up on Core Java COncepts using basic programs
+Brushing up on Core Java Concepts using basic programs